razeenparappurath-dot/FPGA-Based-Radar-for-Signal-Detection-in-ADAS-using-nuScences-/README.md

 # FPGA-Based-Radar-for-Signal-Detection-in-ADAS-using-nuScences-
-Developing RTL-level FPGA radar signal processing modules in Verilog to enable real-time object detection for automotive ADAS  applications using the nuScenes dataset.
+Developing RTL-based FPGA radar signal processing modules in Verilog to enable real-time object detection for automotive ADAS  applications using the nuScenes dataset.